Celebrated annually April 22nd.

 3. Learn about cleaning up your community and the environment!
 Family Earth Day Expo in Huntington's Heckscher Park on 4/13 from 9AM to 1:00PM and Family Earth Day Expo at Asharoken Beach on 4/22 10-11:30 will be a fun learning experience about going Green.
 Learn about e-cycling, a green showcase, plastic bag recycling and a touch a truck event.

 photo courtesy of CSH Fish Hatchery- Summer programs

 5. Learn about fresh water ecosystems at the Cold Spring Harbor Fish Hatchery & Aquarium then take a hike in the adjacent St. Johns Pond Preserve trail to explore some of Long Island's oldest forests.
 Sign up for Cold Spring Harbor Fish Hatchery summer programs.

 6. Learn and help wild birds and animals on Long Island.
+The Huntington- Oyster Bay Audubon Society hosts monthly meetings at the CSH Library or check out one of their programs.
 Check out the Theodore Roosevelt Sanctuary & Audobon Center in Oyster Bay ~ oldest songbird sanctuary in the U.S!
 Sign your kids up for their Summer Sanctuary Adventures.
 Learn more about Volunteers for Wildlife located in Locust Valley and sponsor an animal.

 photo courtesy of the North Shore Land Alliance

 7. Be informed and support local land conservation efforts of the North Shore Land Alliance including DeForest Williams and the Shore Road Restoration Project , both in Cold Spring Harbor.
-Sign up for their Walks In The Woods: Plant and Wildlife Exploration at Makamah Nature Preserve to learn about the flora and fauna in Fort Salonga.
+Sign up for one of their various events.

 9. Understand, appreciate and enjoy our local marine environment at The Waterfront Center in Oyster Bay.